 - Trapcode – CC installers ready now

-- Video Copilot - CC installer for Element 3D coming soon
+- Video Copilot – CC installer in Element 3D v 1.6.1 now available

 Updated installers are available at Toolfarm on our downloads page or from the vendor's website.